A DC-Reformulation for Gradient-$L^0$-Constrained Problems: Numerical Results

+The chosen piecewise affine and continuous discretization scheme \eqref{eq:finite-element-space} is nonconforming for the space~$U$ in this example.
+Nevertheless, the discretized problem of \eqref{example:general-problem} is of the general form \eqref{eq:general-problem:discrete}, satisfies \cref{assumption:standing-assumptions:finite-dimensions:differentiability-and-convexity} and is therefore globally solvable; see \cref{theorem:general-problem:discrete:existence}.
 Numerically, we incorporate the boundary conditions directly into the discretization and let $\ninnervertices$ and $\ninnersimplices$ denote the number of interior vertices and the number of simplices with at least one interior vertex, respectively.
 Rows and columns associated with quantities on the boundary are removed from $\tD_1$ and $\tD_2$.
-The associated discretized and penalized problem is then of the general form \eqref{eq:general-problem:discrete:penalized} and reads
+The associated discrete and penalized problem is then of the general form \eqref{eq:general-problem:discrete:penalized:restated-fully} and reads